avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; He is --> To be <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; They were --> To be <br>

 **Note:** In lemmatization, the part of speech (pos) needs to be defined.
 In the example above, I define the pos as "v" for verb.
-If the pos parameter is not defined, then the default is set to NOUN.<br><br>
+If the pos parameter is not defined, then the default is set to NOUN.<br>

 #### Complex verbs in NLTK Lemmatizer
 Has the capability to identify base words from complex verbs.
 See example below: